echronos/echronos/packages/machine-p2020rdb-pca/machine-p2020rdb-pca-manual.md

 `interrupt-demux-example`
 =========================

-This example program serves to demonstrate use of the P2020 PIC, as well as interrupt delivery to distinct tasks using eChronos' `interrupt_event_raise()` API.
+This example system serves to demonstrate use of the P2020 PIC, as well as interrupt delivery to distinct tasks using eChronos' `interrupt_event_raise()` API.

 The program configures the following external interrupt sources, and handles them with the `exti_interrupt` function:
 - P2020 DUART1 RX (on the P2020RDB-PCA, this is the RJ45 port labelled "UART0")